-Each P3 student can learn foundational knowledge and skills at their own pace.
-Some students will be able to study ahead while others get additional supports.
+Each P3 student learns foundational knowledge and skills at their own pace.
+Some students are able to study ahead while others get additional supports.
 This is possible by using a computer-based learning system that lets each student progress at his or her own pace.
 Students learn to take responsibility for their own learning by being given the tools necessary to plan out their studies.Teachers oversee students during personalized learning time and check in with them regularly to ensure they are progressing.

 Mentor and Community Time

 Every P3 student has a mentor who meets with the student once a week.
 Mentors help each student develop the habits and skills that they need to be successful.
 This adult guide also serves as the first point of contact between the school and family.
-Mentors will also focus on developing a strong sense of community among the students in the program and will make every effort to include parents in our program and in Peck Community School.
+Mentors also focus on developing a strong sense of community among the students in the program and make every effort to include parents in our program.